Trimming your dog’s nails can feel stressful—especially if you’re worried about cutting too short and hurting them.

 Friendly Reminder.

 This guide is based on personal experience and general best practices.
-Every dog is different, and if you feel unsure or your dog becomes stressed, it’s always okay to pause and consult a professional groomer or veterinarian.
+Every dog is different.
+If you ever feel unsure or your dog becomes stressed, it’s always okay to pause and consult a professional groomer or veterinarian.